 Unless you are physically in front of the Judge at a hearing or trial, the only way the Court can take action on your case is for you to file a formal, written motion.
 It will not do you any good to write a letter to or call the Clerk's Office or the Judge.
 The Clerk's Office has an approved motion form for use by pro se litigants.
 It contains an instruction page that explains how to prepare, file, and serve your motion.
 You are strongly encouraged to use the motion form if you need to file a motion in your action.
-You may request one from the Clerk's Office, or it is available on the Court's website.
+Your institution may have a copy of this form or you may request one from the Clerk's Office.
 Click here to view a copy of the Court's motion form and instructions.